WebAssembly/esm-integration/proposals/esm-integration/README.md

 # WebAssembly/ES Module Integration

 This page describes WebAssembly as an ES module.
-With this proposal, WebAssembly could be loaded from a JavaScript `import` statement, or a `<script type=module>` tag.
+With this proposal, WebAssembly may be loaded with a JavaScript `import` statement, or a `<script type=module>` tag.

 This proposal is at Stage 2 in [WebAssembly's process](https://github.com/WebAssembly/meetings/blob/master/process/phases.md).